 What is Biomedical Engineering

-Biomedical Engineering (BME) engages the knowledge and tools of a spectrum of engineering disciplines to develop medical diagnostic techniques and therapeutics and to investigate the physiological basis of diseases.
+Biomedical Engineering (BME) engages the knowledge and tools covering a spectrum of engineering disciplines to develop medical diagnostic techniques and therapeutics and to investigate the physiological basis of diseases.
 The rise in standard of living and life expectancy throughout the world, alongside an increasing demand for diverse and high-level health services, has been paralleled with an escalating need for innovative medical devices and products.

 The engineering and scientific nature of BME trains graduates to engage in and integrate knowledge in Exact Sciences, Life Sciences and Medicine.
 Biomedical engineers can bridge between the engineering and the medical worlds, and are trained to combine analytical and engineering thinking with integrative capacities, with a considerable degree of innovation and creativity.

-What is developed in the Biomedical Engineering industry
+What is developed in the Biomedical Engineering Industry

 The biomedical industry includes disciplines at the forefront of modern engineering, technology and medicine, including: Development of imaging platforms l Medical signal processing l Medical diagnostic and therapeutic devices l Brain research and neural interfaces l Analysis of physiological control systems l Rehabilitation engineering l Tissue engineering l Biomaterials l Artificial organs l Implantable artificial aides l Biomechanics l Physiological flow systems.

 The demand for graduates of this program is high.
 Most students already begin working in the industry during their studies at the Technion.
-Graduates take on key positions in: advanced medical device development teams, production characterization and planning, medical product marketing and application, start-up companies, BME research institutes and in academic institutions.
+Graduates take on key positions in: advanced medical device development teams, production characterization and planning, medical product marketing and application, start-up companies, BME research institutes and academic institutions.

 Biomedical Engineering at the Technion